Table of Contents

 • Try to include between five and seven bullet points per job you list.

-• Start with your most recent employer and move backwards chronologically.
+• Start with your most recent employer and move backward chronologically.

 • Stay consistent and either list just years or months and years, don’t mix the two.